Changissnz/goals/README.md

 by the illiterate.

 Your words will be drowned out by
-other words by other speakers that
+other words from other speakers that
 hold more favorable positions.
 Your
 words, if valuable, just as well be
 spoken or written by someone else